AlexNek/Angular2BlazorExamples/README.md

 - For localization, we will follow [MS Recommendation](https://learn.microsoft.com/en-us/aspnet/core/blazor/globalization-localization?view=aspnetcore-8.0).
   For web assembly language setting stored in local storage and for the server in cookie via controller.
   In general, in our case it will be enough to use the cookie to store the language setting.
 But we leave both local settings and internal storage for learning case.
   But we keep both the cookie and local storage for learning purposes.
--
+[See more](Docu/Localization.md)

 ## Blazor UI Library
 - [Radzen Blazor Components - free](https://blazor.radzen.com/) A set of 80+ free and open source native Blazor UI controls.
 - [MudBlazor - free](https://mudblazor.com/) Blazor Component Library based on Material design with an emphasis on ease of use.
 Mainly written in C# with Javascript kept to a bare minimum it empowers .NET developers to easily debug it if needed.